hyliu1989/VJTAG-communication/readme.md

 # JTAG basic description
-The main method of communication, Virtual JTAG, mimicks the JTAG structure and pins.
+The main method of communication, Virtual JTAG, mimics the JTAG structure and pins.
 Therefore, having basic understanding of what the signal pins and the state transition of JTAG tap controller will help understanding how Virtual JTAG works.
 - Test data in (TDI), used to shift data into the IR and DR shift register chains.
 JTAG chip captures it at rising edge of TCK in "shift" states.
 - Test data out (TDO), used to shift data out of the IR and DR shift register chains.
 JTAGs chip changes it at falling edge of TCK in "shift" states so that the next device in the chain can have a proper TDI at the rising edges.
 - Test mode select (TMS), used as an input into the TAP controller